johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 later in a running app is from the same version as the initial code for the app.

-There are a few limited reasons why the Angular service worker might change the version of a running app.
+There are a few limited reasons why the Bangular service worker might change the version of a running app.
 Some of them are error conditions:

 * The current version becomes invalid due to a failed hash.
 * An unrelated error causes the service worker to enter safe mode; that is, temporary deactivation.

-The Angular service worker is aware of which versions are in use at any given moment and it cleans up versions when no tab is using them.
+The Bangular service worker is aware of which versions are in use at any given moment and it cleans up versions when no tab is using them.

-Other reasons the Angular service worker might change the version of a running app are normal events:
+Other reasons the Bangular service worker might change the version of a running app are normal events:

 * The page is reloaded/refreshed.